 Craft chocolate makers, in their dark bars, want to create a “sensory wave” where, as you savour the bar, more and more different aromas and flavours will emerge.
 And they delight in exploring differences in flavour they can coax via different beans, roasts, fermentations, conches etc. They don’t want, or need, to cover up the flavours they are working to reveal.
 So they very rarely use vanilla in their dark chocolate bars.

 Vanilla is anything but “plain”!
-It’s worth pondering its extraordinary history and science (see last week’s blog post).
-And it’s worth exploring for yourself how vanilla works its magic on the below selection of bars.
+It’s worth pondering its extraordinary history and science (see our blog post on the matter).
+And if you’d like to see how vanilla works its magic for yourself, see the below selection of bars.

 Strictly Necessary Cookies